-Not only were they able to lift and level the foundation without messy external excavation, they caused minimal disruption to the operations at the plantation and caused no additional damage to the structure or its contents.
-Belle Meade Mansion is restored to its former glory, is supported by a stronger foundation, is more structurally sound, and will last for many years to come.
+Not only were they able to lift and level the foundation without messy external excavation, but they also caused minimal disruption to the operations at the plantation and caused no additional damage to the structure or its contents.
+Belle Meade Mansion is restored to its former glory, is supported by a stronger foundation, is more structurally sound than ever, and will last for many years to come.

 Contact Polyjacking.com for Foundation Repair